Skip to navigation Skip to content

 In the customer’s Client Income window, identify the ESTIMATE INCOME or CLI AMENDED EST with a status of Pended:

-• highlight the pended entry, select the Open and go to the Estimate Income window to view the details
+• Highlight the pended entry, select Open > Estimate Income window to view the details

 • the income details and notepad for each Pended estimate